SolarNetwork/solarnetwork-node/net.solarnetwork.node.setup.deb/def/README.md

-#!/usr/bin/env sh
-#
-# Debian helper script for managing Debian packages.
+# solarpkg helper script

+The scripts in this directory implement a _solarpkg_ API specific to SolarNode OS deployments.
+The scripts will be invoked by the

 VERBOSE=""